AbstractMelon/BoplMapMaker/README.md

   ]
 }
 ## Compatibility
-The Boplmap Mod is compatible with the following game versions:
+The Boplmap Mod is compatible with the following game & mod versions:

 - Bopl Battle 2.1.3
 - Splotch 0.2.0, 0.2.1, 0.3.0, 0.4.0